open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

   # RateSample: only a portion of spans are reported to the writer
   #  - Param 'rate': the portion of spans to keep
   type: AllSampler
+  # Skip some traces if the root span tag values matches some regexp patterns
+  # skipTagsPatterns: {"http.url": ".*/demo/add.*"}

+# Enable custom tracing (Custom annotations for now)
+enableCustomTracing: true

+# Disable some instrumentations
+# disabledInstrumentations: ["apache http", "mongo", "jetty", "tomcat", ...]
 ```

-If you want to change it, you should then create it in your project and change it as suited.
+If you want to change it, you must create it in your project.

 ## Instrumented frameworks